 .

-In the case where RetroPie is not connected to a network that includes a PC, ROM files can be added by using a USB Flash drive.
-A PC to prepare and copy the ROM files to the Flash drive is still required.
+In the case where RetroPie is not connected to a network that includes a PC, ROM files can be added by using a USB flash drive.
+This method will copy files from the USB flash drive onto the Raspberry Pi and is often faster when compared with WinSCP.
+A PC to prepare and copy the ROM files to the flash drive is still required.

-- Format the Flash Drive using your PC’s operating system.
-Usually following the prompts/options with something like Right-click on the drive letter and Format… Skip this step if the Flash drive is already empty.
+- Format the flash drive using your PC’s operating system.
+Usually following the prompts/options with something like right-clicking on the drive letter and Format… The drive needs to be formatted to FAT32 (default) or exFAT.

 - Create a directory named